-Unit 1: Response to Notification Element 1.2: Determination of Emergency Response Requirements Performance Criteria (a) Confirmation of Primary Support Operator status (b) Confirmation of deployment of railway undertaking resources Scope Confirmation of Primary Support Operator status includes: - Understanding the role of the Primary Support Operator as set out in ATOC/ACOP016 (N.B. this will become RDG-ACOP016 when next re-issued) - Coming to an agreement with Owning Operators on how the response will be co-ordinated and managed Railway undertaking resources may include: Person to record events (note taker) Operations personnel Customer support personnel Communications personnel (for both internal and external communications) Those responsible for monitoring and responding to social media T&RS engineers Incident Care Team members Deployment of railway undertaking personnel may include: To assist the TOLO/RIO at incident site, including customer support activities and any requirement for train evacuation To provide customer support at key stations seriously affected by the operational impact of the incident To appoint a SIO in the event that the incident occurs within station limits or is having a significant impact on a station To provide Incident Care Team led humanitarian assistance at reception centres, hospitals, stations, etc. as appropriate To provide joint liaison with the media To appoint a Station Incident Officer (SIO) in the event that the incident occurs within station limits Essential Underpinning Knowledge Railway undertaking arrangements for emergency notification of key personnel Details of Primary Support Operator principle (ATOC/ACOP016 - N.B. this will become RDG-ACOP016 when next re-issued) Understanding of the role of the Incident Care Team and the need to pass on to them information essential to the humanitarian response, i.e. details of the number and nature of casualties, details of reception centres, receiving hospitals, etc. Recognising what impact an incident may have on the rest of the operational railway Mutual aid to other operators
+Unit 1: Response to Notification Element 1.2: Determination of Emergency Response Requirements Performance Criteria (a) Confirmation of Primary Support Operator status (b) Confirmation of deployment of railway undertaking resources Scope Confirmation of Primary Support Operator status includes: - Understanding the role of the Primary Support Operator as set out in RDG-ACOP016 - Coming to an agreement with Owning Operators on how the response will be co-ordinated and managed Railway undertaking resources may include: Person to record events (note taker) Operations personnel Customer support personnel Communications personnel (for both internal and external communications) Those responsible for monitoring and responding to social media T&RS engineers Incident Care Team members Deployment of railway undertaking personnel may include: To assist the TOLO/RIO at incident site, including customer support activities and any requirement for train evacuation To provide customer support at key stations seriously affected by the operational impact of the incident To appoint a SIO in the event that the incident occurs within station limits or is having a significant impact on a station To provide Incident Care Team led humanitarian assistance at reception centres, hospitals, stations, etc. as appropriate To provide joint liaison with the media To appoint a Station Incident Officer (SIO) in the event that the incident occurs within station limits Essential Underpinning Knowledge Railway undertaking arrangements for emergency notification of key personnel Details of Primary Support Operator principle (RDG-ACOP016) Understanding of the role of the Incident Care Team and the need to pass on to them information essential to the humanitarian response, i.e. details of the number and nature of casualties, details of reception centres, receiving hospitals, etc. Recognising what impact an incident may have on the rest of the operational railway Mutual aid to other operators

-Unit 1: Response to Notification Element 1.3: Implementation of Command and Control Performance Criteria (a) Understanding of command and control structure (b) Safety and responsibilities of command and control Essential Underpinning Knowledge Command and control is: - Strategic (Gold) Management: - Development and implementation of strategies for mitigating the consequences of the incident - Tactical (Silver) Management: - Tactical planning, implementation and management of practical activities at the incident site in order to maintain safety and facilitate the requirements for rescue and recovery - Operational (Bronze) Management: - Practical application and delivery of activities planned at tactical (Silver) level Structure relates to: - Interface and co-ordination arrangements with the infrastructure manager - Location of command levels (such as Strategic Level at control centre/Major Incident Room) - Railway undertaking managerial appointments to each level of command - Level of seniority required for seriousness of incident - Railway undertaking managerial arrangements for command and control notification, mobilisation and deployment - Senior management roles - Interfacing command and control arrangements with the requirements of the Network Rail (or other infrastructure manager) emergency plan
+Unit 1: Response to Notification Element 1.3: Implementation of Command and Control Performance Criteria (a) Understanding of command and control structure (b) Safety and responsibilities of command and control Scope Command and control is: - Strategic (Gold) Management: - Development and implementation of strategies for mitigating the consequences of the incident - Tactical (Silver) Management: - Tactical planning, implementation and management of practical activities at the incident site in order to maintain safety and facilitate the requirements for rescue and recovery - Operational (Bronze) Management: - Practical application and delivery of activities planned at tactical (Silver) level Structure relates to: - Interface and co-ordination arrangements with the infrastructure manager - Location of command levels (such as Strategic Level at control centre/Major Incident Room) - Railway undertaking managerial appointments to each level of command - Level of seniority required for seriousness of incident Essential Underpinning Knowledge Railway undertaking managerial arrangements for command and control notification, mobilisation and deployment Senior management roles Interfacing command and control arrangements with the requirements of the Network Rail (or other infrastructure manager) emergency plan Understanding of the command and control structure within the rail industry and the wider responding community such as the emergency services.